 However.
 As technology get’s better more Ray Tracing Games are coming to the market.
 And more Ray Tracing Features can be used for 3D Renderings.
-And it’s a fact, that Ray Tracing Rendering is very powerful Tool for any Digital Creative Design Process.
-Especially when it comes to Lighting Studies, or Material Studies.
+And it’s a fact, that Ray Tracing Rendering is a very powerful tool for any Digital Creative Design Process.
+Especially when it comes to Lighting Studies or Material Studies.

 Ray Tracing Graphics Card

-For my tests I was using an Nvidia RTX 2080 Graphics Card that supports the RTX Technology with DirectX12 (DX12).
+For my tests, I was using an Nvidia RTX 2080 Graphics Card that supports the RTX Technology with DirectX12 (DX12).
 My favorite Ray Tracing Program is Unreal from Epic.
-A Real Time Engine that uses one of the best Real Time Ray Tracing Algorithm.
+A Real-Time Engine that uses one of the best Real-Time Ray Tracing algorithms.

 It’s also a fact, that 3D Ray Tracing in Computer Graphics will become more and more powerful.
 For that reason, I will post soon another new Ray Tracing Example, that also shows more details about Ray Tracing Lighting and Ray Tracing Shadows.

 I for sure will keep you posted with the latest Ray Tracing News.
 For Gamers who would like to test AAA Video Games and their Ray Tracing Graphics.
-Please find below a complete List of all latest Real Time Ray Tracing Games.
+Please find below a complete List of all the latest Real-Time Ray Tracing Games.